 testuser1@testuser1-host:~$ echo $HISTSIZE 1000 testuser1@testuser1-host:~$ printenv SHELL /bin/bash

-command, when run without arguments, outputs a list of the environment variables.
-Below, you can see a sample output of the env
+The env command, when run without arguments, outputs a list of the environment variables.
+Below, you can see a sample output of the env command:

 testuser1@testuser1-host:~$ env SHELL=/bin/bash SESSION_MANAGER=local/testuser1-host:@/tmp/.ICE-unix/2625,unix/testuser1-host:/tmp/.ICE-unix/2625 QT_ACCESSIBILITY=1 COLORTERM=truecolor